sigasi/sigasi_insights/content/manual/rules/verilog_duplicate_declaration.md

 title: Verilog Duplicate Declaration
 ---

-In Verilog, you are not allowed to declare the same identifier multiple times within the same scope.
-All duplicate declarations will be marked as errors.
+In Verilog and SystemVerilog, you are not allowed to declare the same identifier multiple times within the same scope.
+All duplicate declarations are marked as errors (rule 95).

 <pre>
 module bad_code;